NiYuan224/draft-ni-cross-domain-txn-token/draft-liu-cross-domain-txn-token.md

 Workload A in Trust Domain I performs token exchange with the AS in Trust Domain I to obtain a Txn-JAG that can be used at the AS in Trust Domain II.

 #### Txn-JAG Request
 The parameters for the Txn-JAG request build upon the definitions in Section 2.3.1 of {{?I-D.ietf-oauth-identity-chaining}} and {{RFC8693}}.
-While claim types remain consistent with these specifications, the values of certain claims are required as follows:
+While parameter types remain consistent with these specifications, the values of certain parameters are required as follows:

 **resource**<br>
 **REQUIRED** if audience is not set.
 It MUST be the URI of the AS in Trust Domain II.